Rand Stats

 Usage:

-samaki reset-conf -- Reset the configuration to the default
+sam reset-conf -- reset the configuration file to the default

 DESCRIPTION

-Samaki is a system for writing queries and snippets of programs in multiple languages in one file.
-It's a bit like Jupyter notebooks (or R or Observable notebooks), but with multiple types of cells in one notebook.
+It's a bit like Jupyter notebooks (or R or Observable notebooks), but with multiple types of cells in one notebook and all the cells belong to a simple text file.
 It has a plugin architecture for defining the types of cells, and for describing the types of output.
 Outputs from cells are serialized, often as CSV files.
 Cells can reference each others' content or output.

 Some use cases for samaki include